FaisalHammad1999/futureproofwiki/Intro-to-React-Hooks.md

 ```

-Read [the documentation](https://reactjs.org/docs/hooks-effect.html) for more details on the inner workings, things to look out for and more examples.
+Read the [useEffect documentation](https://reactjs.org/docs/hooks-effect.html) for more details on the inner workings, things to look out for and more examples.

 ***